History of United States Naval Operations in World War II: Background

 Immediately after the attack on Pearl Harbor, Morison, already convinced of the value of personal involvement as a result of sailing experience while writing his biography of Christopher Columbus, wrote to President Roosevelt suggesting the preparation of an official history of the Navy in the war, and volunteering for the task.
-Both President Roosevelt and the Secretary of the Navy Frank Knox agreed, and in May 1942 Morison was commissioned as a Lieutenant Commander in the United States Naval Reserve, and assigned a staff of assistants, with permission to go anywhere and to see all official records.
+Both President Roosevelt and the Secretary of the Navy Frank Knox agreed, and in May 1942 Morison was commissioned as a lieutenant commander in the United States Naval Reserve, and assigned a staff of assistants, with permission to go anywhere and to see all official records.
 Morison's reputation as a knowledgeable sailor (based on his analysis in the biography of Christopher Columbus) preceded him, and he was welcomed on a number of ships, eleven of them in all by the end of the war.

 The result was a normal historical work, not a prescribed official history.
+James Forrestal, Secretary of the Navy 1944–47, wrote: "The Navy Department has done everything possible to enable him [Morison] to make his research exhaustive and to afford him firsthand impressions.
+This work, however, is in no sense an official history.
+The form, style, and character of the narrative are the author's own.
+The opinions expressed and the conclusions reached are those of Dr. Morison, and of him alone.
+He has been subject to no restrictions other than those imposed by the necessity of safeguarding information which might endanger national security."

+The limitations of the History of U.S. Naval Operations primarily stem from its publication shortly after the end of the war, as Morison himself acknowledged.
+He recognized that any history written in such proximity to the events it describes cannot claim complete objectivity or definitive accuracy.
+New facts may emerge later, and discarded information may become relevant in new interpretations.
+Despite these challenges, Morison argued that writing close to the events, while participants are still alive, offers greater insights than waiting until later, when the physical artifacts are gone and firsthand accounts are lost.
+In his words: "Historians in years to come may shoot this book full of holes; but they can never recapture the feeling of desperate urgency in our planning and preparations, of the excitement of battle, of exultation over a difficult operation successfully concluded, of sorrow for shipmates who did not live to enjoy the victory."

-Limitations of the History of U.S. Naval Operations are mostly due to its shortened period of publication.
-Some material, especially related to codebreaking, was still classified, and later in-depth research into particular occurrences in the war did clarify points that had been passed over rather lightly.
+Some material, especially related to codebreaking, was then still classified, and later in-depth research into particular occurrences in the war did clarify points that had been passed over rather lightly.
 Some rewriting was incorporated in the later printings of this series.
-This History of U.S. Naval Operations also intentionally avoided a certain amount of analysis, for instance deferring to other works for the causes of the Japanese Attack on Pearl Harbor.
+This History of U.S. Naval Operations also intentionally avoided a certain amount of analysis, for instance deferring to other works for the causes of the Japanese attack on Pearl Harbor.
 The intended audience for the work, to quote from the preface, was "the general reader rather than the professional sailor."